An Unearthly Child: Casting and characters

-In Webber's original production documents, the character of the Doctor (referred to as "Dr. Who") was a suspicious and malign character who hated scientists and inventors, and had a secret intention to destroy or nullify the future; Newman rejected this idea, wanting the character to be a father figure.
+In Webber's original production documents, the Doctor (referred to as "Dr. Who") was a suspicious and malign character who hated scientists and inventors, and had a secret intention to destroy or nullify the future; Newman rejected this idea, wanting the character to be a father figure.
 Tucker offered the role of the Doctor to Hugh David; having spent a year working on Knight Errant Limited and not wanting to be tied to another series, David turned down the role.
 Tucker envisioned a young actor to play the Doctor with aged make-up; however, Lambert favoured an older actor to avoid preparation time and add authenticity to the role.
-The part was turned down by actors Leslie French, Cyril Cusack, Alan Webb and Geoffrey Bayldon; Cusack and Webb were reluctant to work for a year on a series, while Bayldon wished to avoid another "old man" role.
+The part was turned down by actors Leslie French, Cyril Cusack, Alan Webb, and Geoffrey Bayldon; Cusack and Webb were reluctant to work for a year on a series, while Bayldon wished to avoid another "old man" role.
 Lambert and director Waris Hussein invited William Hartnell to play the role; after several discussions, Hartnell accepted, viewing it as an opportunity to take his career in a new direction.

 Carole Ann Ford (pictured in 1963) was chosen to portray the Doctor's granddaughter Susan Foreman.

 The Doctor's companion was originally named Bridget or "Biddy", a 15-year-old girl eager for life.
 Her teachers were Miss Lola McGovern, a 24-year-old timid woman capable of sudden courage, and Cliff, a "physically perfect, strong and courageous" man.
 Bridget was renamed Suzan/Suzanne Foreman, later changed to Susan, and writer Anthony Coburn made her the Doctor's granddaughter to avoid any possibility of sexual impropriety implicit in having a young girl travelling with an older man; Newman was reluctant about the idea, as he wanted the character to have human naivety.
 Miss McGovern later became history teacher Miss Canning, and Susan's birth name briefly became "Findooclare".
 When the show's bible was written, the two teachers were renamed Ian Chesterton and Barbara Wright.
 Chesterton was much more violent in earlier drafts of the script.

 William Russell was chosen to portray Ian, being the only actor considered by Lambert to do so.
-Tucker held auditions for the roles of Susan and Barbara on 25 June 1963; actresses Christa Bergmann, Anne Castaldini, Maureen Crombie, Heather Fleming, Camilla Hasse, Waveney Lee, Anna Palk and Anneke Wills were all considered for the role of Susan, while Sally Home, Phyllida Law and Penelope Lee were considered for Barbara.
-Following Tucker's departure from production, Lambert was in talks with actress Jacqueline Lenya to play Susan, but the role was ultimately given to Carole Ann Ford, a 23-year-old who typically played younger roles.
+Tucker held auditions for the roles of Susan and Barbara on 25 June 1963; actresses Christa Bergmann, Anne Castaldini, Maureen Crombie, Heather Fleming, Camilla Hasse, Waveney Lee, Anna Palk, and Anneke Wills (who later played companion Polly) were all considered for the role of Susan, while Sally Home, Phyllida Law, and Penelope Lee were considered for Barbara.
+Following Tucker's departure from production, Lambert was in talks with actress Jacqueline Lenya to play Susan, (Note: Lenya, then known as Jackie Lane, was later cast as companion Dodo Chaplet in 1965.) but the role was ultimately given to Carole Ann Ford, a 23-year-old who typically played younger roles.
 Lambert's friend Jacqueline Hill was chosen to play Barbara.